Sotera/leaf-compression/README.md

 6. This will install giraph-core-1.0.0.jar in your local maven repository specifically usable for CDH 4.2.0

-7. You should now be able to build the leaf-compression by running mvn assembly:assembly This will create the executable jar in the target folder.
+7. Execute 'mvn assembly:assembly' to build the analytic.

 Example Run
 -----------